 It can be very frustrating not getting your content right the first time.
 To help ensure that you do not have to rework what you have posted, consider using a content preparation framework.

-A framework worth considering when preparing content is the AIDA model which can be used to help to guide your audience through attention, interest, desire and action steps.
+AIDA is a framework worth considering when preparing content which guides your audience through attention, interest, desire and action steps as follows.

 - Attention - is about quickly attracting your audience's attention via an eye-catching headline or image that asks a question, makes a statement or offers something that you know your audience will be interested in.
 Focus on who you are most likely to persuade.
 Know your audience.

 - Interest - present information that will continue to interest your "hooked" reader.
 Focus on key features and benefits.
 Deepen the connection with proof.
 As required use research and data to show that you understand as you build your story.
 Stay focused on your audience's needs and point of view.
 Use simple language that is easy to understand.
 Make it compelling.

 - Desire - persuade your potential customer that this is something that they will be personally interested in and that they do not want to miss out on.
 Anticipate any possible objections, tell an irresistible story and ensure that you are communicating your unique selling proposition.
 Tell them why.
 Connect emotionally.